Quick Log

 When names are ambiguous

-If more than one person matches the name you typed, Groupthink shows you the candidates (with context like "met last week") and asks which one you mean.
+If more than one person matches the name you typed, Groupthink shows you the candidates (with a hint like a recent meeting where one is available) and asks which one you mean.
 Pick the right person and it logs to them.
 Nothing is written until it knows who you mean, so a note never lands on the wrong person.

 Logging someone new